MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/get-images.md

 # Search the web for images

-Use Bing Image Search API to search the Web for image's that matches the user's request.
+Use Bing Image Search API to search the Web for images that matches the user's request.

 It's easy.
-If you have your subscription key, just send an HTTP get request to the following endpoint:
+If you have your subscription key, just send an HTTP GET request to the following endpoint:

 ```
 https://api.bing.microsoft.com/bing/v7.0/images/search